 Open Your Own Christmas Shop

-A fun activity that works especially well for larger groups is for children to make Christmas ornaments or other small items to sell in a pretend store.
+This fun Christmas math activity works especially well for larger groups is for children to make Christmas ornaments or other small items to sell in a pretend store.
 They can buy each other’s ornaments from each other and give them as real gifts to family and friends.
 Real or pretend money can be used.

 Decide beforehand if children will be paid to make each item for the store and what happens to the money when items are bought.
 Does the money go to the store owner (you) to reimburse for supplies?
 Or, will the children make the money when their item is purchased?
 These questions could be fun to answer as a group.